Ultimate Guide to US Sales Tax

 For retailers, especially e-commerce sellers, this can mean you end up spending your valuable time trying to solve sales tax problems rather than doing what you do best: running your business.

-Ever scratched your head trying to figure out in which states you’re required to collect tax?
+Have you ever scratched your head trying to figure out in which states you’re required to collect sales tax?
 Are you still confused about how much to collect from each customer?

 Then you’re in the right place.
 This comprehensive sales tax resource covers everything from what this ubiquitous tax is to how to file a return in California (and every other state).

 Sales tax is an indirect tax on goods and sometimes services.
-The sales tax is a percentage of the sales price, generally between 4 and 8%.
+It is a percentage of the sales price, generally between 4% and 8%.

-Sales tax is also sometimes referred to as a “pass through tax” since it is collected by a retailer but then passed on to the state.
-It's also a "consumption tax" since a buyer only has to pay sales tax on items they buy.
+Sales tax is sometimes referred to as a “pass-through tax” since it is collected by a retailer but then passed to the state.
+It's also a "consumption tax" because buyers only have to pay sales tax on items or services they buy.

-Forty-six US states and Washington DC all have a sales tax.
-And because of the way the US works, each state gets to make their own laws, rules and regulations when it comes to things like how much sales tax to charge, what products are taxable, and how merchants should collect and remit sales tax.
+Forty-five US states and Washington DC all have a sales tax.
+Due to how the US government is set up, each state makes its own laws, rules, and regulations regarding how much sales tax to charge, what products are taxable, and how merchants should collect and remit sales tax.

 You’ll often hear the phrase “sales and use tax.”
 This is because sales and use taxes are two sides of the same coin.

-A merchant charges sales tax on items that they sell.
-But in some cases the merchant isn’t required to charge tax.
-This doesn’t mean that the item isn’t taxable.
-Instead, it means the consumer is required to pay a “use tax” on the item they bought and didn’t pay sales tax on.
+A merchant collects sales tax on items that they sell.
+But in some cases, the merchant isn’t required to collect tax.
+If the item is taxable in the state where the buyer resides, then the buyer must pay use tax directly to the state.

 The use tax due is generally the same as the amount of sales tax the consumer would have paid had a tax been charged.

-Use tax, though, is very difficult to enforce on consumers.
+However, use tax is difficult to enforce on consumers.
 While state income tax returns generally have a field for consumers to report the use tax they should have paid, few taxpayers understand the concept of paying use tax.

 Because of this, failure to pay use tax might go undetected unless the use tax is due on a large purchase such as a car.

-Businesses, however, are another matter.
-The state expects businesses to keep up with your use tax obligations.
-In fact, if you don’t report any use tax this may flag you for a sales tax audit.
+Businesses are another matter.
+The state expects businesses to keep up with their use tax obligations.
+In fact, if you don’t report any use tax, you may be flagged for a sales tax audit.

-States wanting their fair share of use tax is also a big reason that regulations such as “economic nexus” laws passed that require that high-volume e-commerce sellers charge sales tax on purchases to buyers in states where they make a significant volume or number of sales, even when the merchant doesn’t have nexus in that state.
+States wanting their fair share of use tax is also a big reason that regulations such as economic nexus laws were passed.
+These laws require that high-volume online sellers charge sales tax on purchases to buyers in states where businesses have a significant volume or number of sales.

-Sales tax is collected by businesses and remitted to the state taxing authority.
+In most cases, US sales tax is collected by businesses and then remitted to the state taxing authority.

-- Your business has sales tax nexus in a state
+- Your business has sales tax nexus in that state;

-- The products or services you sell are taxable in that state
+- The products or services you sell are taxable in that state; and

 We explain who is required to collect sales tax in our ultimate guide to sales tax nexus.

-In most cases, tangible personal property like a bookshelf or a toothbrush are subject to sales tax.
+In most cases, tangible personal property (like a bookshelf or a toothbrush) is subject to sales tax.

-In most cases, services are not taxable, but that is also starting to change.
-A service like graphic design is generally not taxable, but can be taxable if the service also includes a tangible product, such as a t-shirt.
+Likewise, the taxability of services also varies from state to state.
+For example, a service like graphic design is generally not taxable but can be taxed if the service also provides a tangible product, such as a t-shirt with the graphic design.

 Quick product taxability links: